November 17, 1940. Library of Congress, Prints & Photographs Division, Carl Van Vechten collection, [reproduction number, LOT 12735, no. 1151]

 “Pinky is one of the best films about "passing" ever made.
 The audience is brought into the passing character's community to witness why she decided to pass and how a community (white and black) responded to her decision.
 The passing character, a light-skinned black nurse who has been passing for white in the north, Pinky, played by white actress Jeanne Crain, returns to Mississippi to visit her grandmother (Ethel Waters as Granny) while she contemplates a marriage proposal from her white boyfriend.
 Granny sacrificed her own life so that Pinky would have opportunities that would not have otherwise been available to her.
 Throughout the film Granny is working cleaning clothes and serving other people.
 Unlike the other parents of passing figures, her grandmother acknowledges the difficulties of being black, while also reprimanding Pinky for committing what she considers to be a sin.
 (Note: In many passing films, the dialogue implies that race and community are natural instead of social.
 Religion is the tool used most often in dialogues about the shame of passing.)" (from Race and Identity in Passing Films)

 To further put Ethel's honor in perspective in relation to the development of African-Americans in motion pictures, Dorothy Dandridge's nomination came in 1954.
-Please go to http://www.oscar.com/ to view all African-American nominations and wins including Sidney Poitier-1963, Denzel Washington-1989, Halle Berry-2001, Whoopi Goldberg-1990.
+Other African-American nominations and wins include Sidney Poitier-1963, Denzel Washington-1989, Halle Berry-2001, Whoopi Goldberg-1990.
 (Read more about Ethel Waters on the About Ms. Waters and Links pages.)

 |This project is currently on hold.
 Check back soon for new developments.|